SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Hibernate-Framework.md

     session.beginTransaction();

-    Student student = session.get(Student.class, 1); // We get the object in the method
+    // We get the object using the method
+    Student student = session.get(Student.class, 1);

     session.getTransaction().commit();
     session.close();
-    }
 }
 ```